yjchen9596/yjchen9596/README.md

  - Regression
  - Political Analysis
  - Machine Learning
- - Bayesian Statistics (with MCMC model)-
+ - Bayesian Statistics (with MCMC model)
  - Political Data Science.

 I am also a research assistant at the Center of Data Science at the School of Public Affairs, American University.